zearp/OptiHack/README.md

 If you run into any boot issues, check the [troubleshooting sections](https://dortania.github.io/OpenCore-Desktop-Guide/troubleshooting/troubleshooting.html) of the OpenCore vanilla guide.
 Big chance your problem is listed including a solution.

 (It is also a good idea to [sanity check](https://opencore.slowgeek.com) your config file if you made a lot of changes to the config file.
 Select Haswell from the dropdown and OpenCore version 0.5.7.
 The santity checker will complain about certain things but those are needed for [FileVault2](https://dortania.github.io/OpenCore-Desktop-Guide/post-install/security.html#filevault).
 Check the page to know which santiy check warnings you can ignore and which ones need attention.
 You can also ignore the warning about the *iMac14,3* not being right.
+Plus there is a bug in the santity checker where it complains about *ShrinkMemoryMap* not being there.
+It was replaced by *ProtectMemoryRegions* in 0.5.7.)

 ## Post install
 Once macOS is installed and made it trought the post-install setup screens we'll install [EFI Agent](https://github.com/headkaze/EFI-Agent/releases) again and mount the EFI partition of the internal disk and the EFI on your installer.
 Copy the EFI folder from the installer to the internal disk.